A shortlist of Brazilian artists to watch out for in 2022!

 George Henrique & Rodrigo

-Widely known in Brazil with very little coverage overseas, sertanejo or musica sertaneja is a southern-country originated musical genre that appeared in the 1920s.
+Widely known in Brazil with very little coverage overseas, sertanejo or musica sertaneja is a musical genre originating from rural areas in the south of the country that appeared in the 1920s.
 If the style has evolved a lot for the past century, it managed to keep its pastoral image, which is why it is often compared to American country music.
 The particularity of sertanejo is that it is very often sung in duets, in particular by brothers.

-This is the case of George Henrique and Rodrigo, two brothers from Goiânia, a hotbed for sertanejo kind of city located in the center of Brazil.
+This is the case of George Henrique and Rodrigo, two brothers from Goiânia, a city located in the center of Brazil and a hotbed for sertanejo.
 Initially playing in bars, the duo rose to fame in 2011 thanks to the release of the DVD ‘Esquenta Pra Balada’ presenting their concert filmed in a garage in a front of a live audience.
 The brothers released no less than six albums in the following years and multiplied hit songs like ‘De Copo Em Copo’, ‘Coração Desocupado’ or ‘Quando amanhecer’, listened to by millions of fans.

 Released at the end of 2021, their song ‘Vai Lá Em Casa Hoje’, featuring the late Marília Mendonça, is a phenomenal success: the song has more than 71 million views on YouTube and 63 million streams on Spotify.
 Needless to say that fans are expecting more hits from them this year!